1-1-107. Powers and duties of secretary of state – penalty

 Editor’s note: This section is similar to former § 1-1-106 as it existed prior to 1992.

-Secretary of state’s power to promulgate rules regarding elections is not without limits.
+Holding that the secretary of state’s power to promulgate rules regarding elections is not without limits.
 Under this section, the secretary of state has the authority to promulgate rules necessary to ensure the proper administration of elections.
 But the secretary lacks authority to promulgate rules that conflict with statutory provisions.
 Hanlen v.
 Gessler, 2014 CO 24, 333 P.3d 41.

-Adoption of 8 Colo.
+Holding for adoption of 8 Colo.
 Code Regs.
 1505-1, § 10.7.5, of the secretary of state’s rules regarding the treatment of votes cast for ineligible candidates exceeded the secretary’s rulemaking authority.
 As a rule of general applicability, the rule specifically contravenes § 1-4-1002.
 The rule also contravenes the election code by permitting a designated election official to usurp the courts’ express authority to determine issues regarding a candidate’s eligibility that arise following certification to the ballot.
 The rule thus conflicts with the election code and is therefore void.
 Hanlen v.
 Gessler, 2014 CO 24, 333 P.3d 41.

-Adoption of 8 Colo.
+Holding for adoption of 8 Colo.
 Code Regs.
 1505-6, § 9.3 of the secretary of state’s rules concerning campaign and political finance requiring the name of the candidate unambiguously referred to in the electioneering communication to be included in the electioneering report was within the rulemaking authority of the secretary of state under § 9(1)(b) of article XXVIII of the state constitution and subsection (2)(a) of this section.
 Colo.
 Citizens for Ethics in Gov’t v.
 Comm. for the Am.
 Dream, 187 P.3d 1207 (Colo.
 App.
 2008).

 - Election Day